Six key areas employers must focus on to make sure employees are paid during these uncertain times

 This scheme – which went live on 20 March and will be running until October 2020 – has been set up by the UK government for furloughed workers, helping businesses claim up to £2,500 a month per employee.

 Employers can pay workers 80% of their regular wage with the government funding these payments through a grant and the scheme covers all UK employers that had created and started a PAYE payroll scheme on or before 19 March 2020, enrolled for PAYE online and have a UK bank account.
 This includes businesses, charities, recruitment agencies and public authorities.
+However, the scheme will close to anyone who hasn’t been furloughed for three weeks by 30 June, so if employers intend to furlough employees, the period of furlough needs to start on or before 10 June – this ensures the minimum three-week period is complete by 30 June.

 The scheme ensures furloughed employees are paid and that they do not experience any financial difficulties while not working.
 According to a 23 April update from the HMRC, 435,000 firms have so far made claims worth £3.75bn and covering 3.2 million employees.